 First thing to say is that not all trading conditions are the same.
 Seems an obvious statement to make.
 But conceptually,

 a lot of traders think that price movement is like the ocean.
 It’s all water, so put your boat in anywhere.
 Not true.

 The closest you’ll get to perfect weather in the market is what I term the SuperCycle – ie when long and short term cycles sync in the same direction.
 It’s a lovely time to trade.
-You tend to get the power moves.
+This is when get the power moves.

-People start dreaming about the black Porsche they’re going to buy or throwing in their job
+People start dreaming about the black Porsche they’re going to buy or throwing in their regular job

-because it can feel like a doddle making points in these conditions.
+because it can feel like a doddle making money in these conditions.
 It’s a dangerous time however to test a new strategy.
 It’s likely to appear unbeatable.
-You’re in the locker room thinking, Federer’s next round.
-I’ve got him covered.

-Worse than that however, is the devoted and diligent trader who wastes these conditions by NOT clocking that somehow the planets have suddenly aligned.
+Worse than that however, is the devoted and diligent trader who wastes these conditions.
 With my own trading, I have different trade management parameters for Super Cycling conditions.
 I’m not a one size fits all kinda trader.

-Admittedly this described approach requires me to use a lot of timeframes for each single instrument.
+Admittedly intraday trading has a buffet of different timeframes to consult.
 With time, you get supremely comfortable with that and learn to view each timeframe as an enhancement of a single story unfolding.